 If a member dies prior to retirement, contributions are refunded to his or her beneficiary with interest.
 If a retired member who opted not to elect survivor benefits (i.e., if the member chose Option A "Straight Life" Benefit) dies before his or her contributions have been paid out, the beneficiary will receive a refund for the remainder of his or her contributions at the interest rate established by NMERB.
-If the beneficiary is under the age of 18, payment will not be made until the minor has reached age 18 or until the court appoints a guardian of the minor's estate.
+If the beneficiary is under the age of 18, payment will be made to the parent for the benefit of the beneficiary or to their court appointed guardian.